-We randomly split the data into two subsets.
-The larger subset, containing 70 % of data instances, is sent to Naive Bayes and Classification Tree, so they can produce the corresponding classifiers.
-Classifiers are then sent into Predictions, among with the remaining 30 % of the data.
+We randomly split the heart-disease data into two subsets.
+The larger subset, containing 70 % of data instances, is sent to Naive Bayes and Tree, so they can produce the corresponding model.
+Models are then sent into Predictions, among with the remaining 30 % of the data.
 Predictions shows how these examples are classified.